eclipse-theia/theia/packages/process/README.md

 # Theia - Process Extension

-This extension allows the management of proccesses started with or without a terminal.
+This extension allows the management of processes started with or without a terminal.

 See [here](https://github.com/theia-ide/theia) for a detailed documentation.